OllieJones/index-wp-mysql-for-speed/readme.txt

 = 1.0.1 =
 Works for multisite, add more user choices

+= 1.0.2 =
+Do not upgrade the storage engine for views or for non-WordPress tables.

 == Upgrade Notice ==
-This version works on multisite (network) WordPress installations, and has more options.
+This version works on multisite (network) WordPress installations, has more options, and does not attempt to upgrade the storage engine on database objects that don't belong to WordPress.

 == Screenshots ==